EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 Monitoring request times and functionality from an external point of view, from outside of the EWC network, could be beneficial to get a good perspective of the end user experience.

 Based on all figures mentioned above, important metrics can be derived and calculated.
-The sum of all system functionalities build up the important _the mean time to recovery_ (MTTR) and _mean time between failure_ (MTBF) values, as well as the total uptime of the whole E-SOH system.
+The sum of all system functionalities build up the important _the mean time to recovery_ (MTTR) and _mean time between failure_ (MTBF) values, as well as the total uptime of the whole ORD system.

 ### Backup and Recovery